-TRT: How Children Experiencing Trauma Can Learn Coping Skills
+How Children Experiencing Trauma Learn Coping Skills

 Ukrainian children have had their lives upended by the ongoing war.
 Most have experienced traumatic events: the loss of loved ones, separation from family and friends, destruction of homes, the terror of ongoing Russian missile strikes.
 Providing coping skills is one of the most urgent ways to help now, so that children don’t retain the effects of trauma throughout their lives.